gvwilson/sdxpy/src/mock/index.md

 ## Decorators {: #mock-decorator}

-It's easy to become confused when working with [%i "closure" %]closures[%/i%].
-For example,
+Python programs rely on several other protocols, each of which gives user-level code a way to interact with some aspect of the Python [%i "interpreter" %][%/i%].
+One of the most widely used is called a [%g decorator "decorator" %], which allows us to wrap one function with another.

+In order to understand how decorators work, we must take another look at [%i "closure" %]closures[%/i%], which were introduced in [%x func %].
-suppose we want to create a function called `logging` that prints a message before and after each call to some other arbitrary function.
+Suppose we want to create a function called `logging` that prints a message before and after each call to some other arbitrary function.
 We could try to do it like this: